 It's a great area for wildlife spotting with heron, kingfisher, otter to look out for on the river.
 Also look out for Kestrels around the limestone rocks in Caswell Wood.

 To extend your walking you can head into Lower Hale Wood just to the west of the abbey.
 If you follow the Wye Valley Way north it will take you to Llandogo through Bargain Wood.
-Heading south takes you to Chepstow via Wyndcliffe Wood where there are nice viewpoints.
+Here you can enjoy a visit to the picturesque Cleddon Falls on the River Cleddon.

 PostcodeNP16 6SE - Please note: Postcode may be approximate for some rural locations

 Tintern Abbey Ordnance Survey Map - view and print off detailed OS map

 Tintern Abbey Open Street Map - view and print off detailed map

 Tintern Abbey OS Map - Mobile GPS OS Map with Location tracking

 Tintern Abbey Open Street Map - Mobile GPS Map with Location tracking

 Head into the village and you could visit The Anchor for some post walk refreshment.
 They have a fine menu and great views towards the ancient monument from their lovely garden area.
 You can find them at Chapel Hill at postcode NP16 6TE for your sat navs.

 Dogs on leads are allowed at the abbey.
 The anchor mentioned above is also dog friendly.